QuickBirdEng/SurveyKit/README.md

 ❌ TODO

 # 👤 Author
-This framework is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com/).
+This Android library is created with ❤️ by [QuickBird Studios](https://quickbirdstudios.com/).

 # ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.